 \subsubsection{The second bootstrap scheme}

-In the case of the test statistics $\tilde{T}_{Het}$ and $\tilde{T}_{uc}$ considered here, an analogon to Lemma \ref{VGK} is not available.
-Hence, we need to provide separate theorems for the case where the second bootstrap scheme, i.e., (\ref{boot_2}), is being used.
+For the test statistics $\tilde{T}_{Het}$ and $\tilde{T}_{uc}$ an analogon to Lemma \ref{VGK} is not available.
+Hence, we need to provide separate theorems for the case where the second bootstrap scheme, i.e., (\ref{boot_2} ), is being used.
 This is done next.
-With this bootstrap scheme, the bootstrapped test statistic corresponding to $\tilde{T} _{Het}$ is given as
+With this bootstrap scheme, the bootstrapped test statistic corresponding to $\tilde{T}_{Het}$ is given by